UUDigitalHumanitieslab/ianalyzer-readers/README.md

 Using this package makes sense if you want to extract data in the shape that it is designed for (i.e., a list of flat dictionaries).

-What we find especially useful is that all subclasses of `Reader` have the same interface - regardless of whether they are processing CSV, XML or HTML data.
+What we find especially useful is that all subclasses of `Reader` have the same interface - regardless of whether they are processing CSV, XML, HTML, or XLSX data.
 That common interface is crucial in an application that needs to process corpora from different source types, like I-analyzer.

 ## Usage